My Horses, My Healers Sanctuary

 Shelley Rosenberg, founder of My Horses My Healers, has been riding since the age of nine.
 She found sanctuary at the stables with horses and safety there from her abusive childhood.
 She tells this story in her first book, My Horses My Healers.

-Year by year her equestrian career created layers upon layers of experiences and experience.
-Her career took her to the United States Olympic Equestrian Team in the late 1970’s.
-Being in the competitive horse world, she was witness to and lived through many abusive situations – both equine and human.
-Through these experiences she became a crusader for the welfare of the horse and a new, supportive way to learn to ride.
+Shelley’s professional career brought her to the United Stated Olympic Equestrian Team in the late 1970’s.
+Sadly, she was exposed to the dark underbelly of the competitive horse world, where abusive situations (both equine and human) were common place.
+These negative experiences inspired Shelley to become a crusader for horse welfare and to develop a new supportive way to ride.
 She has experienced all ends of the spectrum in horse medical care, training, rehabilitation and teaching students in the areas of dressage and western pleasure.

 In the early 90’s she while working with Linda Kohanov, Shelley became one of original seven founding members of the Eponaquest model of equine facilitated/experiential learning.
 At this time her relationship with horses began to evolve in a new and even more profound manner.
 “Less is More” became her motto.
 She moved all of the Eponaquest horses out of bits into Dr. Cook’s, bitless bridles.
 The Eponaquest model of equine facilitated riding and learning builds a mutual relationship between the horse and the rider.
 To produce this partnership we must see and feel it from the horses’ point of view.
 They can teach us what it takes to create a connection of trust.